solo-io/gloo-connect/getting-started/README.md

 gloo-connect set services web --http --retries=3
 ```

-This tells configures gloo and envoy, and instructs them to automatically re-try requests sent to the service up to 3 times.
+This configures gloo and envoy, and instructs them to automatically re-try requests sent to the service up to 3 times.

 Now try:
 ```